-If you’ve ever wondered where all your clothes donations you chuck away go to, two words: bale shops.
+Ever wondered where all your clothes donations you chuck away go to?
+Two words: bale shops.

 Before all of your donations get shipped to the Solomon Islands, these clothing items are gathered up and graded into ‘bales’.
-Most of these clothes will be second-hand donations from Australia, but can also include new items such as end of the line stock.
-In the Solomon Islands, once these bales are received by bale shops, they’re separated (kinda) into women’s and men’s clothing and then types.
+Most of the bales that end up in

 A good technique for the most dedicated of bargain hunters is building a waist-high pile of clothes on a clear space of floor, then hunkering down to sort, usually in the middle of the aisle.
 These professional bale shoppers do this for three reasons:

-- They have a whole wantok to clothe
+- They are shopping for a whole wantok

 - They’re looking for clothes they can resell at the market